 - Owned Media.
 This is what we’re talking about in this post — original content that you create and publish on your platforms.
 Articles, blog posts, infographics, videos, and other pieces you create to connect with your customers and move them through the sales funnel are all considered ‘owned media,’ ‘organic content’ or owned content.

-When you’re using the PESO model consistently and correctly, it can help you become a thought leader — both in your customers’ and prospects’ eyes and in the eyes of Google as well, which could lead to those elusive top-ranked search results we’re all working so hard to snag.
+When you’re using the PESO model consistently and correctly as part of your content strategy, it can help you become a thought leader — both in your customers’ and prospects’ eyes and in the eyes of Google as well, which could lead to those elusive top-ranked search results we’re all working so hard to snag.

 Creating content is expensive.
+Creating a content strategy can be overwhelming.
 It wasn’t always that way but content shock has created a situation where there is more content than people can conceivably consume.
 Recent reports indicate that Americans spend 12 hours a day consuming content.

 Cisco reported about a year ago that the amount of video coming online each month in 2021 would take more than 5 million years to watch.